Search the Health Library

 He has chronicled his work helping improve patient safety in his book, Safe Patients, Smart Hospitals: How One Doctor’s Checklist Can Help Us Change Health Care from the Inside Out.
-In addition, he has written more than 400 articles and chapters related to patient safety and the measurement and evaluation of safety efforts.
+In addition, he has written more than 800 articles and chapters related to patient safety and the measurement and evaluation of safety efforts.
 He serves in an advisory capacity to the World Health Organization’s World Alliance for Patient Safety.

 The winner of several national awards, including the 2004 John Eisenberg Patient Safety Research Award and a 2008 MacArthur Fellowship (known popularly as the “genius grant”), he was named by Time magazine as one of the world’s 100 most influential people in the world for his work in patient safety.
-For several years, Dr. Pronovost has been named one of the top 50 physician executives by Modern Healthcare, which also listed him in 2014 as one of the 100 most influential people in healthcare.
+For several years, Dr. Pronovost has been named one of the top 50 physician executives by Modern Healthcare, which also listed him in 2014 and 2015 as one of the 100 most influential people in healthcare.
 He regularly addresses Congress on the importance of patient safety, prompting a report by the U.S. House of Representatives’ Committee on Oversight and Government Reform strongly endorsing his ICU infection prevention program.
 He is an elected member of the Institute of Medicine and an honorary fellow of the American Academy of Nursing.
 He serves on the expert panel for the Leapfrog Group Hospital Safety Scorecard.

 Dr. Pronovost, who earned his M.D. at the Johns Hopkins University School of Medicine and his Ph.D. from the Johns Hopkins University Bloomberg School of Public Health, previously headed Johns Hopkins Quality and Safety Research Group and was medical director of the Hopkins Center for Innovation in Quality Patient Care.
 Both groups, as well as other partners through the university and health system, have been folded into the new Armstrong Institute.